dart-lang/site-www/src/content/tools/doc-comment-references.md

 description: Learn about doc comment references and their syntax.
 ---

 Doc comments can contain references to various identifiers.
 Elements, such as functions and classes, can be referenced by wrapping their name in square brackets (`[...]`) in a doc comment (a comment starting with `///`).
-Examples:
+Some examples:

 ```dart
 /// Returns a [String].